alexmlrepo/fsf_2019_screening_task2/README.md

 # fsf_2019_screening_task2

-> Keeping in mind that a user needs a maximum screen size for specific purpose like CSV file editing and Plotting the graph ,I have made two seperate files which are capable of running independent.
+> Keeping in mind that a user needs a maximum screen size for specific purpose like CSV file editing and Plotting the graph I have made two seperate files which are capable of running independent.

 >CSV Manipulator.py ===> Editing,Saving,Loading Spreadsheet.